Rangers’ Yu Darvish hits all the spots in MLB trade-deadline bingo

 - Darvish is a free agent at the end of the season and would be a very expensive rental for a team that would apparently have to give up a bunch of top prospects.
 The Rangers also would like to re-sign him after the season, Sullivan reports, and would get a 2018 draft pick as compensation if he bolts via free agency.
 But they’d get even more by trading him.

 The nonwaiver trade deadline is Monday at 4 p.m., and Darvish has one scheduled start left before that on Wednesday against the Marlins.
-Whether it’s his last start in Texas — or even if he makes it to Wednesday — remains to be seen.
+Whether it’s his last start in Texas — or even whether he makes it to Wednesday — remains to be seen.